-A protein molecule consists of a chain of amino acids joined by peptide bonds Fig. 1.3 (top).
-Atomic interactions between nearby amino acids, as well as environmental interactions, cause the protein to assume a three-dimensional structure or a conformation Fig. 1.3 (bottom).
-Predicting this structure is one of the most important tasks in computational microbiology as it determines the binding sites and biological function of the protein.
+A protein molecule consists of a chain of amino acids joined by peptide bonds, Fig. 1.3 (top).
+Atomic interactions between nearby amino acids, as well as environmental interactions, cause the protein to assume a three-dimensional structure, Fig. 1.3 (bottom).
+Knowledge of this structure is vital for locating potential binding sites in drug development, understanding biological function, and understanding diseases related to protein misfolding [144].

-Protein structure prediction is critical for drug discovery and disease research.
-The majority of neurodegenerative diseases such as Alzheimer's and amyotrophic lateral sclerosis (ALS) are believed to be linked to misfolded proteins which cause a buildup of insoluble extracellular deposits [143].
+Predicting protein 3D structure from an amino acid sequence is one of the most important tasks in computational microbiology.
 While methods exist for experimental validation of a protein's native structure, these methods often involve costly and difficult procedures such as X-ray crystallography and nuclear magnetic resonance (NMR) imaging.
-Developing more effective prediction algorithms is an active area of research as these would aid experimental validation.
+More recently, cryo-electron microscopy (cryo-EM) has reduced this cost but lacks the resolution necessary for accurate structure determination.
+Developing more effective prediction algorithms is an active area of research as these would aid experimental validation while reducing cost significantly.

 Existing computational methods for structure prediction are primarily limited to Markov chain Monte Carlo sampling combined with simulated annealing to deal with the highly multimodal energy landscape.
-Because the problem is extremely highdimensional, many approaches limit the search space through the use of fragment assembly methods which exchange sequences of amino acids for homologues of known structure [137].
-While fragment assembly performs well experimentally [118], there are many cases where homologues are insufficient or non-existent.
+Because the problem is extremely highdimensional, many approaches limit the search space through the use of fragment assembly methods which exchange sequences of amino acids for homologues of known structure [138].
+While fragment assembly performs well experimentally [119], there are many cases where homologues are insufficient or non-existent.
 In these cases ab initio structure prediction estimates the structure of a novel protein by minimizing an energy function based on the physics of atomic interactions [9].

 In Chapter 4 we address protein structure prediction using the same particlebased inference as underlying our results in human pose estimation.
 We show that by minimizing the continuous energy function that models protein structure we are able to avoid inaccuracies associated with the standard discretization.
-Moreover, our focus on solution diversity preserves multiple stable conformations wknown to be associated with protein function [165, 100, 109].
+Moreover, our focus on solution diversity preserves multiple stable conformations known to be associated with protein function [167, 100, 109].